August 2006

 > Page 1 > Page 2 > Page 3 > Page 4

-The Setons of Meldrum
+The Setons of Barnes

 Market Square, 19th cen.
 Hillsborough, Co.
 Down, Ireland

-What is certain is that there are a number of Seaton families that were established from him in the Dromore region of County Down and also in Donaghmore and Dungannon, County Tyrone, Ireland: such as Robert Seaton who married Jane McCabe of Co.
+What is certain is that there are a number of Seaton families that were established in the Dromore region of County Down and also in Donaghmore and Dungannon, County Tyrone, Ireland, such as: Robert Seaton who married Jane McCabe of Co.
 Down, Ireland and had three boys but sadly died enroute to America in 1806; Jeremiah Seaton married Nancy Neal and had a large family; William Seaton, who never married, originally went to America and made a small fortune before returning to Ireland and purchased a farm near Stranorlar, Country Donegal, Ireland, near his brother Jeremiah who had also settled in Co.
 Donegal.
 Jeremiah's children settled into various parts of America throughout the 1800's and his son Samuel settled on Presque Isle for sometime.

 Thomas Seaton (the 2nd), was born circa 1727 and maintained various family business interests and Flax farming around Tullahoge (Tellahoago, also called Dranity), a hamlet in the parish of Desertcreat, in the Upper Dungannon Barony, near Cookstown Co.
 Tyrone.
 Of Thomas (the 2nd) was also know very little, though we know from Nova Scotian family notes of his son James that he had three children: Mary, Thomas (the 3rd) and James.
-While there are precious few records remaining for this period in Ireland, his sons are listed on the Freeholder's List for 1796 in the Barony of Dungannon along with their cousin Ezekiel who is likewise listed on the same Freeholder's list.
+While there are precious few records remaining for this period in Ireland, his sons are listed on the Freeholder's List for 1796 in the Barony of Dungannon along with Ezekiel who is likewise listed on the same Freeholder's list.
 Ezekiel SEATON emigrated to America in 1799 and lived a number of years in Philadelphia, where he conducted a hotel.
 He had a daughter Elizabeth who married John Graham of Co.
 Down, Ireland and who immigrated to America and met and married Ezekiel's daughter there.

 Thomas Seaton (2nd) died in 1811, aged 84 years and was buried in the Presbyterian Graveyard in the Town or Townland of Glebe (Derryloran also called Donaghenry), in the Civil Parish of Donaghenry, Donaghenry Old, County Tyrone, Ulster, Ireland.
-Of his three children: 1st a daughter Mary who died early in life at 19 years of age; 2nd his eldest son and heir also called Thomas (3rd) who died shortly after his father; and 3rd a son James Seaton (later spelt as "Seeton" in Nova Scotia) who married Martha Crawford of County Tyrone and who emigrated to Nova Scotia and from whom descends the Seeton's of Nova Scotia.
-(Note: Thomas (the 3rd) may also have had other children who remained in Ireland who also utilized the spelling of Seeton as their family-name - noticed for George Seeton who married Mary Grimble and who immigrated to America in the mid-to-late 1800's and his brother John Seeton who ended up in Australia circa the same time frame).
+Of his three children: 1st a daughter Mary who died early in life at 19 years of age; 2nd his eldest son and heir also called Thomas (3rd) who died shortly after his father but leaving issue; and 3rd a son James Seaton (later spelt as "Seeton" in Nova Scotia) who married Martha Crawford of County Tyrone and who emigrated to Nova Scotia and from whom descends the Seeton's of Nova Scotia.
+(Note: Thomas (the 3rd) may also have had other children who remained in Ireland who also utilized the spelling of Seeton as their family-name - noticed for George Seeton who married Mary Grimble (or Coulter) and who immigrated to America in the mid-to-late 1800's and his brother John Seeton who ended up in Australia circa the same time frame).

 The family are buried as per the Headstone inscription from Dungannon which is as follows: